Aaliyah (album): Background

 Aaliyah recorded her second album One in a Million with producer-songwriters Timbaland and Missy Elliott, releasing it in 1996 to commercial success, and graduated from high school the following year.
-She gained achieved further success with hit songs from film soundtracks, including her 1998 single "Are You That Somebody?"
+She gained achieved further success with songs from film soundtracks, including her 1998 single "Are You That Somebody?"
 Recording again with Timbaland for the song, Aaliyah experimented with more avant-garde sounds in her R&B and pop music, while singing in a low-register and minimalist style distinct from her vocally-virtuosic female contemporaries.
-After it became the biggest hit of her career at that point, the singer wanted to keep a lower profile and avoid overexposure.
+After it became the biggest success of her career at that point, the singer wanted to keep a lower profile and avoid overexposure.

 A third album was planned for February 1999, but Aaliyah postponed its recording to develop an acting career, which led to a starring role in the 2000 film Romeo Must Die.
-The film heightened her profile significantly, while the soundtrack's single "Try Again" became her first number-one song on the pop charts.
+The film heightened her profile significantly, while the soundtrack's single "Try Again" became her first number-one song on the US Billboard Hot 100.
 Her label Blackground Records used the film and its soundtrack to set up a distribution deal with Virgin Records America, which would distribute Blackground's subsequent releases globally.